AndyWalker81/pands-problem-sheet/README.md

 #### Lecturer -- Andrew Beatty (andrew.beatty@gmit.ie)

-This file is the submission problem sheet for the module and contains the code, references, and comments for the 8 weekly tasks set over the duration of the course.
+This file is the submission problem sheet for the module and contains the code, references, and comments for the weekly tasks set throughout the course.

 ## Week 1